Lake Gairdner South Australia

 Spectators for the World Speed Trials Australia must park only in designated Spectator Parking area as defined in the track layout.
 There are found at the south east corner of the pits.
 Spectators definately DO NOT park in the pits.

 NOTE: All vehicles must be parked on a tarpaulin to protect the salt from fluids dropping from vehicle.
-This is a fundamental requirement of our agreements with the Lake Gairdner Co-Management Board and the Department of Environment Water and Natural Resources.
+This is a fundamental requirement of our agreements with the Lake Gairdner Co-Management Board and the Department of Environment and Water.
 Failure to do so will result in the vehicle being expelled from the salt.
 If a driver/rider can't be found for a vehicle it may be removed for you.

 Please obey all signs.